COALAIP/specs/README.md

 - https://ipdb.foundation/

-Preferably, a decentralized, non-profit service is chosen.
-Going back to the previous example and following the Linked Data JSON-LD approach would mean that we'd have to replace the `@id` of the data set representing the Party of Andy Warhol ideally with an URI pointing to the data set itself - being stored on an identity service:
+Now equipped with this identity service, we can go back to the example's JSON-LD representation and replace its `@id` value with an URI pointing to the dataset (the dataset itself living on the identity service):

 ```javascript